 A major reprocessing of the entire FOC science archive has been completed by ST-ECF, CADC, and STScI.
 This effort substantially improves the data quality and homogeneity.
-For more information about the reprocessed data, contact the Archive Hotseat archive@stsci.edu.
 A similar reprocessing of the non-science data is currently underway.
-The science data can be retrieved currently through the High Level Science Product pages at MAST http://archive.stsci.edu/hlsp/index.html.
+The science data can be retrieved currently through the High Level Science Product pages at MAST: http://archive.stsci.edu/hlsp/index.html.